The Best Flame Light Bulb: 2023 Buyers Guide

 With the advent of LED light bulbs, we now have the option to do some interesting things with our lights rather than just glow.
 Arrays of LED modules have enabled the ability to create animated effects inside the light, and simulating the flickering warm glow of a flame is a safe, low cost way to create that unique ambiance.

-These flickering light bulbs used to be a bit niche and not very convincing, but now energy saving LED technology has become more mature there are some great flame light bulb options on the market at surprisingly low price points.
+These flickering flame lightbulbs used to be a bit niche and not very convincing, but now energy saving LED technology has become more mature there are some great flame light bulb options on the market at surprisingly low price points.
 These are particularly popular around Halloween for creating a ‘spookier’ ambience both inside and outside the house.

 Things to Consider

 What is the Socket and Bulb size?

 Flame effect light bulbs, as with any light, come in a variety of socket sizes.
 Being what they are, targeting the smaller E12/E14 “candle bulb” form factor makes sense, but it does mean that the bulb you are considering may not fit your situation, so keep an eye on that.